DianZzzz/DianZzzz.github.io/_notes/Blockchain-and-Money/Money-Ledgers-Bitcoin.md

 *   Unit of accounting: prices are expressed in dollar mount
 *   Medium of exchange: willing to accept money as payment

+## Ledger
+*   A way to record economic activities and financial relationships

+### Types of Ledger
+*   Tranasaction vs. Balance
+*   General Ledger vs. Subledger (Federal Reserve/Central Bank vs. Commercial/Local banks)
+*   Single-entry vs. Double-entry (asset & liability or debit & credit)
+*

 ## Fiat Money
 *   Fiat money does not have intrinsic value but is backed by the good faith and credit of the government that issued it

-## Ledger
-*   A way to record economic activities and financial relationships
+*   Represented the LIABILITY of a central bank
+*   Relieds upon a system of ledgers
+*   Can be used to pay taxes
+*   It's a legal tender: what is acceptable to settle a debt; can vary in different jurisdictions